goldstrike77/ansible-role-linux-graylog/README.md

 ### Architecture
 <p><img src="https://raw.githubusercontent.com/goldstrike77/goldstrike77.github.io/master/img/graylog-arch.png" /></p>

+### SIEM Solution
+Every SIEM(Security information and event management) solution should have a clear and a straightforward way to present gathered data and make your life (and the lives of your security analysts) that much simpler.
+SIEMs should do the following:

+- Correlate security events.
+It will link events based on common attributes and present that set of information as a bundle.
+This functionality is one of the most important features of SIEM, since security breach attempts are usually characterized by repetitive actions.

+- Long-term log storage.
+Having access to long-term data is crucial in forensic security breach investigations.
+Catching someone in the act just as they try to make an attempt on your network is highly unlikely.

+- Forensic search capabilities.
+Inputting certain criteria should be sufficient for you to get what are you looking for.

+- Sound the alarm when necessary.
+The solution should recognize suspicious activity (for example, a huge number of unsuccessful login attempts from the same IP address) and notify your team through a dashboard, email, or even via text message.

+- Reporting
+All security information should be presented in easy-to-understand format.
+This visualization allows for easy data interpretation.
+Also, through reporting, you will gain access to compliance data and thus the compliance reports.
+These reports are crucial in existing security, governance, and auditing processes.

 ### Log Management Comparison
 Graylog server combined with MongoDB and Elasticsearch, is often compared to the ELK stack (Elasticsearch, Logstash, and Kibana).
 Though both solutions are pretty similar in terms of feature-set, there are a few differences to consider, Both the tools have their own pros and cons, Everyone has different specifications, selecting a tool is completely based on the system environment and its requirements, It is up to the users to decide which suits them better.
 Graylog is very powerful and its GUI is very user friendly whereas ELK stack is modularized and flexible.
 ELK stack and Graylog are both open-source tools to a certain extent for the users to get hands-on experience, continuous support and all the premium features are licensed.
 Be sure to keep cost in mind, as well as maintenance requirements.